 THIS TEXT IS BUT A BEGINNING ...

-Most immediately the want for life becomes sensually manifest in the experience of each and every one that his or her life is being menaced and restricted, that is in each and every one living illness as the condition of their existence in capitalism [Krankheit als kapitalistischem Dasein], and as the need for change of this condition, that is as the need for production, this need being inseparably tied to the pressure of suffering, which is always very close to the need for change, the need for production.
-Illness in the sense of a contradictory moment [Moment] in life, carries within itself both the germ and the energy of its own negation, the will for life.
+Most immediately the need for life becomes sensually manifest experiencing that one's life is menaced and restricted, experiencing illness as the condition of their existence in capitalism [Krankheit als kapitalistischem Dasein], and as the need for change of this condition, that is the need for production, this need being inseparably tied to the pressure of suffering, which is always very close to the need for change, the need for production.
+Illness in the sense of a contradictory moment in life, carries within itself both the germ and the energy of its own negation, the will for life.
 But illness is at the same time inhibition of life, the negation of life.
-However, as negating life, illness is not only a negation in the abstract sense, as when life is considered to be an isolated fact of biology, which it is only from appearance [erscheinungsmaessig] regarding the life process.
-Quite on the contrary, illness is both and in quite the same manner the product and the negation of the "living" conditions, and this means, that illness is the product and the negation of the ruling relations of production in society.
-As negation thus determined, illness is at the same time the force of production per se (productive force), which has the power to change the living conditions to which it "owes" its rise.
+However, as negation of life, illness is not only a negation in the abstract sense, as when life is considered to be an isolated fact of biology, which it is only by appearance [erscheinungsmaessig] regarding the life process.
+Quite on the contrary, illness is both and in quite the same manner the product and the negation of the "living" conditions, and this means that illness is product and negation of the ruling relations of production in society.
+Determined as negation, illness is at the same time the force of production per se (productive force), which has the power to change the living conditions to which it "owes" its arising.
 So far as to the function of illness in an objective view.

-As to the subjective view, the person in illness is forced by his suffering to make his existence and his life an object in his consciousness.
-And here it becomes quite clear that the function of health and welfare combined to their institutions and especially the relation between physician and patient is a thoroughly reactionary one: the patient’s isolation is intensified, his illness is being taken from him corresponding "his" expectations, it is administrated like an object and exploited in order to create surplus value.
-The success of "healing" gets reified in the re-established labour force (fitness for work) of the sick person, which represents his functionability in a life-inimical and illness-creating social production process of capitalism.
+As to the subjective view, by his suffering the person in illness is forced to make his existence and his life an object for his consciousness.
+And here it becomes quite clear that the function of health and welfare, combined to their institutions, and especially the relation between physician and patient is a thoroughly reactionary one: the patient’s isolation is intensified, his illness is being taken from him corresponding to "his" expectations, it is administrated like an object and exploited in order to create surplus value.
+The success of "healing" gets reified in the re-established labour force (fitness for work) of the sick person, which represents his function-ability in the life-inimical and illness-creating social production process of capitalism.
 In this consists the so-called "rehabilitation" of the ill person.

 Physician and patient:

-In his illness and in his condition of being a patient the single one experiences his role as an object quite intensively and like the focus point in a mirror, quite in defencelessness, loneliness [Vereinzelung] and rightlessness [Rechtlosigkeit].
-His impossibility to act is experienced bodily and is sensually certain [sinnlich gewiss] in his looking out for treatment or help.
-One of the most important functions of the physician in every situation of therapy, as an agent ruling all current social relations, consists in his task to affirm permanently and continuously the constitution of the patient as a person who must be treated in any case, the physician as an agent ruling by that all social relations as they are.
-The relation between physician and patient anchored and organized in all institutions therefore works best as a repression in permanence against the progressive impulsation [Moment] in illness, being protest in every case and aiming at becoming resistance with substantial effects [materialisierter Widerstand].
-The pathogenic role of remaining object is guaranteed especially by the state in the so-called acute stage of illness.
+In his illness and in his condition of being a patient, the single one experiences his role as an object quite intensively, and like the focus point in a mirror, in complete defencelessness, loneliness [Vereinzelung] and rightlessness [Rechtlosigkeit].
+His inability to act is experienced physically and is sensually certain [sinnlich gewiss] in his looking out for treatment or help.
+One of the most important functions of the physician in every situation of therapy, as an agent ruling all current social relations, consists in his task to affirm permanently and continuously the constitution of the patient as a person who must be treated in any case; the physician as an agent thereby rules all social relations as they are.
+The relation between physician and patient, anchored and organized in all institutions, therefore, works best as repression in permanence against the progressive impulsation [Moment] in illness, which is in every case protest and aims to become resistance with substantial effects [materialisierter Widerstand].
+The pathogenic role of remaining an object is guaranteed especially by the state in the stage of so-called acute illness.

-In other words, in the relationship between physician and patient within the health system both capitalism and the state have established and maintain a top instrument of oppression.
+In other words, in the relationship between physician and patient that characterizes the entire health system both capitalism and the state have established and maintain a top instrument of oppression.
 While illness is in its acute stage and in need of treatment, the state employs live munition against the patient by delivering him, deprived of all rights, to the physician who is the omnipotent one in the doctor-patient-relationship.
-The patient lacks all kinds of rights and is unable in any way to get influence, be it about the whether, be it about the how of his treatment, the basis of which he himself has established before, by creating surplus value, paying taxes and social contributions, but now being unable to control or even to determine the treatment, which the doctor is acting out against him.
-If necessary the patient is put under tutelage, incapacitated, interned and murdered by euthanasia.
+The patient lacks all kinds of rights and is unable to influence in any way the Whether or the How of his treatment, the basis he himself has established before, by creating surplus value, paying taxes and social contributions, but who is now unable to control or even to determine the treatment the doctor is carrying out against him.
+If necessary, the patient is put under tutelage, incapacitated, interned and murdered by euthanasia.
 The protest in illness, that is its progressive part (progressive moment of illness), therefore, will reach consciousness, articulate itself and become manifest as resistance only if the object role of the patient has been overcome and abolished in and through collective action [in der kollektiven Aufhebung der Objektrolle].
-The physician, on the other hand, in following his contract, is concerned with nothing but the reinforcement of the reactionary moment of illness by means of his individualizing and atomizing treatment.
-Nevertheless, the intensification of the isolation and individualization favours the becoming conscious of the patient and the setting free of life energy, which during the acute stage of illness is the most powerful one as protest and resistance against illness-conditions in social relations (fever and more rapid pulses as well as the so-called violent tendencies in so-called mental disordered people represent quite drastic hints proving this reinforcement).
+The physician, on the other hand, as ordered, is concerned with nothing but the reinforcement of the reactionary moment of illness by means of his individualizing and atomizing treatment.
+Nevertheless, the intensification of his isolation and individualization favours the patient's becoming conscious and the setting free of life energy, which is most powerful during the acute stage of illness as a protest and resistance against the conditions of illness in social relations (fever and more rapid pulses as well as the so-called violent tendencies in so-called mental disordered people represent quite drastic hints proving this reinforcement).

-It follows that the individuum as a mere individuum is damned to the role of remaining always an objective thing (isolation).
-Only cooperation in connection with solidarity together with other ones renders able the movement from the object to the subject.
-It follows, that all persons who are nothing but isolated objects within the social relations can become subjects only through collective practice based on a cooperation in solidarity.
+It follows that the individual as a mere individual is damned to the role of always remaining an objective thing (isolation).
+Only cooperation in connection with solidarity together with other ones renders the movement from the object to the subject able.
+It follows that all persons who are nothing but isolated objects within the social relations can become subjects only through collective practice based on cooperation in solidarity.

-By that the single persons, if cooperating in solidarity, have already changed for themselves the social relations, so far as they form a part of them, and this is due to the simple fact that they now constitute as a collective – and no longer only as single persons – a part of the social relations.
+By that the single persons, if cooperating in solidarity, have already changed the social relations for themselves, so far as they form a part of them, and this is due to the simple fact that they now constitute a part of the social relations as a collective – and no longer only as single persons – .
 Single persons are as objects of the social conditions nothing but victims who are unable even to defend themselves.
-But being together in and as a collective they represent immediately for themselves the visible possibility, and to some extent really, of becoming a subject on their own.
+But being together in and as a collective they represent immediately for themselves the visible – and to some extent real – possibility of becoming a subject of their own.
 This change of the social relations for themselves [fuer sich] bears within itself already the germ of their change in themselves [an sich].

-Every kind of medical treatment (so-called care for the sick) being improved by a higher intensity in the methods or by any refinement else (be it for example by enhancing of a community-based deployment of the doctor’s functions, e.g. community psychiatry, Institute for Mental Health, hospitals in which the classes are abolished, so-called single-class hospitals etc.), while all those medical functions are established by education, tradition and state-control and thus forming and determining the relation between physician and patient in the one or other way, is objectively nothing but a management that threatens and harms the patients, and every reform or refinement of it serves objectively to stabilize the murderous ruling relations.
-The relations of persons one to another are to be understood from the beginning as relations from one object to another.
+Every kind of intensification or refinement of medical treatment (so-called care for the sick) be it for example by enhancing a community-based deployment of the doctor’s functions, e.g. community psychiatry, Institute for Mental Health, hospitals in which the classes are abolished, so-called one-class hospitals etc., whereas all these medical functions are established by education, tradition and state-control and thus form and determine the relation between physician and patient in one way or another, is objectively nothing but a management that threatens and harms the patients, and every reform or refinement of it objectively serves to stabilize the murderous ruling relations.
+The relations of one person to another are from the beginning to be understood as relations from one object to another.
 In the case of the relation between physician and patient, for example, both patient and physician in this partnership, each in a quite specific manner, are nothing but objects of the same subject, that is of capitalism.
-The patient as the object of the seeming subject physician puts his pressure of suffering and all his needs and wants and his claims for change in the hand of the physician, according to the preset program, and the physician for his part, following his function in its objective regard as administrator of the capital turns himself into the administrator of illness.
-If the physician is "successful" he produces a change in the form of what is called "health", a thing of superstition which is regarded perhaps by the patient as the real fulfilling of his dreams, and that is done by the physician by having "liberated" the patient from specific symptoms: it is for the capitalism, that the physician, according to his function in capitalism, repairs only the patient’s labour force so that it can be consumed and exploited again in the capitalist process of production of surplus and profits.
+The patient as the object of the apparent subject physician puts his pressure of suffering and all his needs and wants and his claims for change in the hand of the physician, according to the preset program, and the physician for his part, following his function in its objective regard as administrator of the capital turns himself into the administrator of illness.
+If the physician is "successful" he produces a change in the form of what is called "health", a matter of superstition which is perhaps regarded by the patient as the real fulfilling of his dreams, and that is achieved by the physician by having "liberated" the patient from specific symptoms: it is for the capitalism that the physician, according to his function in capitalism, repairs the patient’s labour force so that it can be consumed and exploited again in the capitalist process of production of surplus and profits.

-All the relations between single, isolated ones aim for the abolition of their being objects.
-This is done through a collective practice directed against the forces that are determining the historical process until now, namely the forces of capitalism (liberation movement based on solidarity).
-What is not produced in our collectives is the fetish "individual health", not mutual appreciation of each other as interchange of values and commodities, called sympathy.
+All the relations between single, isolated people aim at the abolition of their being objects.
+This is achieved through a collective practice that is directed against the forces that are determining the historical process until now, namely the forces of capitalism (liberation movement based on solidarity).
+What is not produced in our collectives is the fetish of "individual health", no mutual appreciation of each other as interchange of values and commodities, called sympathy.
 What is produced instead is solidarity and the collective need for change.
-The changed consciousness is equally prerequisite and result of the practised political warfare; for only in the struggle for a socialism like that exists the real chance for self-realization.
+The changed consciousness is equally a prerequisite and a result of the practised political warfare; for only in the struggle for a socialism like that exists the real chance for self-realization.

 20. Sublation (liberation) of the object role by collectivity

 Cognition [Erkenntnis]* is possible and meaningful for human beings only under the one condition that the re-cognizing subject brings about changes in the re-cognized things.
-Any modifying, creative cognition whatsoever is preceded by the sense-certainty [sinnliche Gewissheit] concerning the object-role of the consciousness in its relation to Being [bezueglich des Seins], just like the object-role of the single, isolated one with respect to the material conditions of its social being.
-The standstill and inhibition of thinking, as well as the inhibtition of vitality and of life, which are altogether experienced on the level of sense-certainty, find their specific expression within certain symptoms of illness such as: inability to work [Arbeitsstoerungen], bad feeling [Depressionen], problems in sexuality, anxiety and so on.
+Any modifying, creative cognition whatsoever is preceded by the sense-certainty [sinnliche Gewissheit] concerning the object-role of the consciousness in its relation to Being [bezueglich des Seins], just like the object-role of the single, isolated person with respect to the material conditions of their social being.
+The standstill and inhibition of thinking, as well as the inhibition of vitality and of life, which are altogether experienced on the level of sense-certainty, find their specific expression within certain symptoms of illness such as: inability to work [Arbeitsstoerungen], depression, problems in sexuality, anxiety and so on.